slaxman/TokenExchange/README.md

 TokenExchange
 =============

-TokenExchange is a NRS add-on that automates the process of exchanging Nxt currency for bitcoins.
+TokenExchange is a NRS add-on that automates the process of exchanging Nxt currency for bitcoins and issuing Nxt currency when receiving bitcoins.

 The add-on watches for transfer transactions of the specified currency.
-If the transfer is to the redemption Nxt address, a Bitcoin transaction will be initiated to send the equivalent amount of bitcoins to the bitcoin address specified as a message attached to the transfer transaction.
+If the transfer is to the redemption Nxt address, a Bitcoin transaction will be initiated to send the equivalent amount of bitcoins to the bitcoin address that was specified as a message attached to the transfer transaction.
 The attached message must be a prunable plain message.

+The bitcoind 'blocknotify' and 'walletnotify' routines must be defined in bitcoin.conf.
+The 'blocknotify' routine must issue a TokenExchange 'blockReceived' request.
+The 'walletnotify' routine must issue a TokenExchange 'transactionReceived' request.
+The bitcoin address must have been associated with a Nxt account using a TokenExchange 'getAddress' request.
+These addresses are defined in the bitcoind wallet as well as in the TokenExchange database, so changing either the bitcoind wallet or the NRS server will invalidate the association.

 The token-exchange.properties configuration file controls the operation of the TokenExchange add-on.
 The access controls for this file should restrict access since it contains passwords used to access bitcoind and send bitcoins.
 The configuration file contains the following fields: